What is Agile Product Management?

 Agile product development typically breaks work out into sprints versus releases.
 Cadences may vary, but the basic idea is that you chunk work up into sprints, which typically span two-to-four weeks.
 Assuming that the output of the sprint is ready for prime time, the new code is released after passing acceptance testing.

-Sprints significantly reduces the time between when work commences and when users start seeing value.
+This significantly reduces the time between when work commences and when users start seeing value.
 It also shortens the feedback loop, letting the team see what’s working and what doesn’t before factoring that into the next iteration of a given feature.

-By investing smaller chunks of time and resources into an initial phase, organizations can be more reactive to market demands and competition while simultaneously creating a “finished” product that reflects things learned from earlier releases.
+By investing smaller chunks of time and resources into an initial phase, organizations can be more reactive to market demands and competition while simultaneously creating a “finished” product that reflects what’s been learned from earlier releases.
 It also allows companies to “cut bait” if a particular endeavor isn’t panning out, allowing them to pursue a different approach or abandon that initiative altogether.

-The expediency and efficiency have driven organizational adoption of Agile principles at record rates.
+This expediency and efficiency have driven organizational adoption of Agile principles at record rates.
 Competitive pressures, accelerating growth, and maximizing revenue generation are worth shaking up the status quo.

 Agile is an iterative product-development methodology.
 Teams work in brief, incremental “sprints,” frequently regrouping to review the work and make changes.